owen109/obs-scenes/README.md

 </p>

 # OBS-Scenes
-This is an application for the creation of a server which can interact with the obs-websocket plugin.
+OBS-Scenes is an application for the creation of a server which can interact with the obs-websocket plugin.
 Together they create a remote which over a local network can switch between OBS scenes

 # Downloads